billynewport/datasurface/README.md

 # Data surface, a data ecosystem broker

-The goals of this project are introduce a new concept, the ecosystem broker which arbitrates between the data actors in an enterprise and the catalog of available data platform products to meet the data actors needs.
-These are the actors in the data ecosystem:
+The goals of this project to make it much easier and lower cost for actors within an enterprise or between enterprises to share data.
+The project introduces a new concept, the ecosystem broker which arbitrates between the data actors in an enterprise and the catalog of available data platform products to meet the data actors needs.
+The set of data pipelines the data platforms construct is hidden from the actors.

+The data ecosystem has the following actors:

 * Data Producers.
 The owners of data.
 They have an application which produces data that is useful to the rest of the enterprise.
 * Data Consumers.
 The owners of applications that consume data.
 They need data to do their job.